brendanburkhart/PeregrineMatchPrediction/README.md

 - 2019 Peak Performance: `F1: 0.8275862068965518 Accuracy: 0.7959183673469388`
 - 2019 Chezy Champs: `F1: 1 Accuracy: 1`

 In scenarios I explored, including training the models directly on the PNW DCMP data, the model always performed the worst on the PNW DCMP data.
-Combining several large events, suchs as all DCMPs, into a single large training data set may provide the best results, however such quantities of data wouldn't not be available to Peregrine for the majority of the season.
+Combining several large events, suchs as all DCMPs, into a single large training data set may provide the best results, however such quantities of data would not be available to Peregrine for the majority of the season.

+### Potential improvements
+- use historic ranking data from past events to help 'seed' initial results, weight that less and less as more data is collected for that season
+- combine and use larger data sets
+- auto-select non-correlated features by simply not using computed properties as features
+- explore other models - random tree, perceptron